maqqju/croker-method-for-analogies/howto/howto.md

 ![Break down your current context into features][2]

-**Note** A tip from the author: do not limit yourself when writing features.
+**Note:** A tip from the author: do not limit yourself when writing features.
 It is easier to clean up extra features than to come up with good ones.
 Instead, try to beat features with even better ones.

 ## Step 4 - Draw a parallel context

+Now that you have named your context-instance and justified why and how it pertains to its context, you are ready to start experimenting with analogies (a.k.a. parlallel contexts).

+Go to the left or to the right of your original context axis, and draw another vertical line.
+Write the name of the first context-instance in-line with the subject.
+This will be your first analogy.
+Beneath the context-instance name write down those features which it shares with the subject.
+This will help you justify *why* it is being considered as a potential analogy to your subject.

+It could be the case that the parallel context-instance does not inherit all of the features from the subject.
+That's usually fine as, afterall, analogies don't make the two context-instances equal.

+Finally, feel free to add any features that you did not list down in the subject.
+This could be the first step in refining your ideas and choose the right analogy.

-![Draw a parlalel context][3]
+![Draw a parallel context][3]

+**Note:** In the image above the parallel context was drawn as a dotted line.
+It is purely up to you how to represent it.
+Likewise, note that no arrows have been drawn this time.
+Remember that the arrows were initially drawn in the original context to remind you of the up/down function in the ``Croker Method``.
+A pair is more than enough :).

+**Note:** In the image above the parallel context was drawn *on the left hand side* of the original context.
+This is completely up to you.

 ## Step 5 - Scale up or down